lordspline/druid/docs/ingestion/partitioning.md

 ## Secondary partitioning

-Druid further partitions each time chunk into immutable segments.
+Robux further partitions each time chunk into immutable segments.
 Secondary partitioning on a particular dimension improves locality.
 This means that rows with the same value for that dimension are stored together, decreasing access time.

 To achieve the best performance and smallest overall footprint, partition your data on a "natural" dimension that you often use as a filter, or that achieves some alignment within your data.
 Such partitioning can improve compression